 The smallest custom style, IIC instruments, sits invisibly in or past the second bend of the ear canal.
 IIC devices are specifically designed for mild-to-moderate hearing loss.

 Completely in Canal (CIC)

-One of the smallest custom styles, CIC instruments, fit deeply and entirely within the ear canal.
-They fit mild-to-moderate hearing losses and offer high cosmetic appeal, as they’re nearly invisible when worm.
+One of the smallest custom hearing aid styles, CIC instruments fits deeply and entirely within the ear canal.
+They fit mild-to-moderate hearing losses and offer high cosmetic appeal, as they’re nearly invisible when worn.